bio-miga/MiGA-Docker/cluster-projects/submitting-genome-with-classification.md

 # Submit a Genome Project with Classification

-It is also possible to request that reference genomes be classified against a reference databae when the project is first run.
+It is also possible to request that reference genomes be classified against a reference database when the project is first run.
 To do this, create the new project and edit it to include a reference project database.
 Then add the reference genomes and start the daemon.

 The following script assumes that you have installed **TypeMat\_Lite** in `$HOME/.miga_db` \(section "Installing\_TypeMat\_Lite"\) and that the reference sequences for this exercise are in `$HOME/miga_genomes/misc`.